metal-toolbox/hollow-metadataservice/README.md

 To delete the userdata associated to an instance, issue an authenticated `DELETE` request to `/device-userdata/:instance-id`.

 ## Dealing with Conflicts
 Because IP addresses tend to be a shared and reusable resource, it's possible for the metadata service and the external source-of-truth to become out-of-sync.
-For example, if the external system fails to `DELETE` the metadata associated to an instance while deprovisioning the instance, and then proceeds to re-issue the deprovisioned instances' IP Addresses to a new instance.
+For example, if the external system fails to `DELETE` the metadata associated to an instance while deprovisioning the instance, and then proceeds to re-issue the deprovisioned instances' IP addresses to a new instance.

 To address this, the service has a couple requirements:
 1. All IP addresses associated to an instance must always be specified any time metadata or userdata records are created or updated for an instance.